Russia strikes Kyiv as troops consolidate gains in the east

 Associated Press

-KYIV, Ukraine (AP) — Russia attacked the Ukrainian capital in the early hours of Sunday morning, striking at least two residential buildings, Kyiv Mayor Vitali Klitschko said, as elsewhere Russian troops consolidated their gains in the east.
+KYIV, Ukraine (AP) — Russia attacked the Ukrainian capital early Sunday, striking at least two residential buildings, the mayor of Kyiv said, as elsewhere Russian troops fought to consolidate their gains in the country’s east.

 Associated Press journalists in Kyiv saw rescue services battling flames and rescuing civilians.
-Klitschko said four people were hospitalized with injuries and a 7-year-old girl was pulled alive from the rubble.
-Culture minister Oleksandr Tkachenko said on Telegram that a kindergarten was hit in the attacks.
+The general prosecutor’s office said preliminary information indicated one person was killed and four injured; Kyiv Mayor Vitali Klitschko said four people were hospitalized with injuries and a 7-year-old girl was pulled alive from the rubble.

+A nearby kindergarten was also damaged, with a crater in its courtyard.

-Ukraine Member of Parliament Oleksiy Goncharenko wrote on the Telegram messaging app that “according to prelim data 14 missiles were launched against Kyiv region and Kyiv.”
+A member of the Ukrainian parliament, Oleksiy Goncharenko, wrote on the Telegram messaging app that “according to prelim data 14 missiles were launched against Kyiv region and Kyiv.”
 Air Force spokesman Yuriy Ignat said the missiles were Kh-101 air-launched cruise missiles fired from planes over the Caspian Sea.

-Before Sunday’s early morning attack, Kyiv had not faced any such Russian airstrikes since June 5.
+The early morning Russian airstrikes were the first to successfully target the capital since June 5.

-Klitschko told journalists that he believed “it is maybe a symbolic attack” ahead of this week’s NATO summit in Madrid.
+Klitschko told journalists that he believed “it is maybe a symbolic attack” ahead of an upcoming NATO summit in Madrid.

 Two more explosions were later heard in Kyiv, but their cause and possible casualties were not immediately clear.

-President Joe Biden, asked for his reaction to Russian missile strikes Sunday on Kyiv, said: “It’s more of their barbarism,” as he stood with Olaf Scholz as the German chancellor greeted leaders arriving to open the Group of Seven summit.
+U.S. President Joe Biden, while standing with Olaf Scholz as the German chancellor greeted leaders arriving to open a Group of Seven summit Sunday, was asked for his reaction to the latest Russian missile strikes on Kyiv, said.
+“It’s more of their barbarism,” he replied.

+Biden said the United States and other G-7 leading economies intend to announce a ban on imports of gold from Russia.
+They hope that measure will further isolate Russia economically over its invasion of Ukraine.

+Senior Biden administration officials said gold is Moscow’s second-largest export after energy and that banning imports would make it more difficult for Russia to participate in global markets.

+Biden’s Twitter feed said Russia “rakes in tens of billions of dollars” from the sale of its gold.

-Meanwhile, Russian forces have been seeking to swallow up the last remaining Ukrainian stronghold in the eastern Luhansk region, pressing their momentum after taking full control Saturday of the charred ruins of Sievierodonetsk and the chemical plant where hundreds of Ukrainian troops and civilians had been holed up.
+Meanwhile, Russian forces have battled to swallow up the last remaining Ukrainian stronghold in the eastern Luhansk region, pressing their momentum after taking full control Saturday of the city of Sievierodonetsk, including a chemical plant where hundreds of Ukrainian troops and civilians had holed up.

-Serhiy Haidai, governor of the Luhansk region that includes Sievierodonetsk, said Sunday that Russia was conducting intense airstrikes on the adjacent city of Lysychansk, destroying its television tower and seriously damaging a road bridge.
+Luhansk Gov. Serhiy Haidai said Sunday that Russia was conducting intense airstrikes on the adjacent city of Lysychansk, destroying its television tower and seriously damaging a road bridge.

 “There’s very much destruction — Lysychansk is almost unrecognizable,” he wrote on Facebook.